microsoft/migrate-java-ee-app-to-azure-training/05-migrating-database/README.md

 You should see the same page as before, but now it is running on AKS!

+Now to verify the web application is properly talking to the database click on the link to show a list of items.

+It should show you a short list of items.

+## What did you accomplish

+1. You have created an Azure Database for PostgreSQL.
+1. You have verified you can access the PostgreSQL database.
+1. You have loaded the data for the application into your PostgreSQL database.
+1. You have migrated the web application to use the PostgreSQL database.
+1. You have build the Docker image with WildFly and your application.
+1. You have deployed the Docker image to AKS.
+1. You have verified the web application works on AKS.
+1. You have verified the web application can access the PostgreSQL database.

 ## More information

 1. [Azure Database for PostgreSQL documentation](https://docs.microsoft.com/en-us/azure/postgresql/)